Today, we’ll look into three main equipment-related problems manufacturing companies might face and how to cope with them using 1C:Drive ERP.

 Lack of an automated planning process might also lead to excessive production.
 Such a situation might occur if the customer has modified or even canceled the order, but, for some reason, this information got lost, and the order was sent to production in its initial form.
 As a result, the manufacturer produces goods no longer needed, spends extra resources, and gets no revenue.

-A similar situation occurs even more often if an enterprise uses the make-to-stock production model.
-In this case, it’s crucial that the production volume estimates are accurate and rely on multiple data sources rather than simply on the gut sense of the employee responsible for planning.
 Otherwise, you may end up stocking up your warehouse with unclaimed goods.
 Using ERP tools can help analyze the gaps to determine the optimal amount of items to be produced and minimize waste and losses due to excessive production, order changes or cancelations.

 How 1C:Drive helps deal with these issues